 Make sure you know what steps you need to take before surgery.
 Your doctor will probably ask you to:

 - Stop taking blood-thinning medications.
 Two weeks before your vasectomy reversal, your doctor may tell you not to take pain relievers such as aspirin or ibuprofen (Advil, Motrin IB, others), because they can increase your risk of bleeding.
 Your doctor may also have you stop taking other medications.

-- Bring an athletic supporter to wear after surgery.
+- Bring tight-fitting undergarments, such as an athletic supporter, to wear after surgery.
 This will support your scrotum and hold bandages in place.

 - Arrange for someone to drive you home after surgery.
 Surgery generally takes about two to four hours.
 You may need additional time to recover from anesthesia.
 Ask your doctor when you can expect to go home after surgery.